Properties of current sheets in two-dimensional tearing-mediated incompressible magnetohydrodynamic turbulence: Discussion: Current sheets and scale-dependent dynamic alignment

 In Figure~\ref{fig:scale_dependent_alignment_angle}, we show the scale-dependent alignment angles.
 Panels~(a) and (b) show $\theta_{ub}(l)$ and $\theta_{z^\pm}(l)$, and panels~(c) and (d) show $\theta_{ub}(\lambda)$ and $\theta_{z^\pm}(\lambda)$.
 Here $l=|\bm{l}|$ is non-directional spatial increment, and $\lambda$ is the spatial increment perpendicular to $\bm{\delta b}$, that is, the angle $\phi$ between $\bm{l}$ and $\delta \bm{b}(\bm{l})$ falls into the range $88^\circ-90^\circ$.
 The alignment angles are calculated using

 and similar for $\theta_{z^\pm}$.
 We employ a Monte-Carlo method to evaluate the angles.
 That is, we randomly select two grid points $\bm{x_1}$ and $\bm{x_2}$ such that $\bm{l} = \bm{x_2} - \bm{x_1}$ and define $\delta \bm{b} = \bm{b}(\bm{x_2}) - \bm{b}(\bm{x_1})$ and same for $\delta\bm{u}$ and $\delta \bm{z^\pm}$.
 We repeat this random process for $10^8$ times and calculate quantities like $\langle \left| \delta \bm{u} \times \delta \bm{b} \right| \rangle$, $\langle |\delta \bm{u}||\delta \bm{b}| \rangle$, and subsequently the alignment angles for the binned $l$ and $\phi$.
 Figure~\ref{fig:scale_dependent_alignment_angle} confirm that both the alignment angles are smaller as we go toward smaller scales.
 In the classic SDDA models \citep{boldyrev2006spectrum,loureiro2017role}, the alignment angle scales as $\theta_{ub} \propto \lambda^{0.25}$, while in the later model by \citet{chandran2015intermittency} the angles follow $\theta_{ub} \propto \lambda^{0.21}$ and $\theta_{z^\pm}\propto \lambda^{0.1}$.
 Although these previous results are not directly applicable to the 2D turbulence, we still plot two reference lines with slopes of 0.25 and 0.10 respectively in each panel of Figure~\ref{fig:scale_dependent_alignment_angle} for visual assistance.
 Panels~(a) and (b) show that, at early stage $t=0.15$, a single power law is observed for both the angles, and the slope for $\theta_{z^\pm}$ is steeper than that for $\theta_{ub}$.
 At later times, double power-law relations form for both angles with a break scale at $l \sim (1-2) \times10^{-2}$.
 The large scale shows a slope close to $0.1$ and the small scale shows a slope close to $0.25$.
 Panels~(c) and (d) also show a clear break at $\lambda \sim (1-2) \times 10^{-2}$.
 The power-law slopes for small scales are similar to the top panels, but the slopes for large scales are quite different from the top panels.
-What controls this break frequency and how the alignment angles change with scale is still unclear and requires future investigation.
+What controls this break scale and how the alignment angles change with scale is still unclear.
+In the 2D compressible MHD simulations conducted by \citet{dong2018role}, such a break was not observed.
+One potential factor is the length of the current sheets, since Figure~\ref{fig:statistics_current_sheet}(c1-c3) show that the lower limit of the current sheet length is roughly $1\times10^{-2}$.
+However, this is simply a hypothesis and further investigation is needed to fully understand this phenomenon.
 Another noteworthy point is that, for $\theta_{z^\pm}(l)$, the alignment angle first evolves to a low level at $t=0.15$ and then gradually rises. $\theta_{z^\pm}(\lambda)$ shows a similar evolution trend, though only for small scales.
-This is reminiscent of the evolution of Kurtosis($\bm{b}$) shown in Figure~\ref{fig:kurtosis_b} and the residual energy shown in Figure~\ref{fig:evolution_global_quantities} and it implies that $\theta_{z^\pm}$ is likely related to the evolution of turbulence current sheets.
+This is reminiscent of the evolution of Kurtosis($\bm{b}$) shown in Figure~\ref{fig:kurtosis_b} and the residual energy shown in Figure~\ref{fig:evolution_global_quantities} and it implies that $\theta_{z^\pm}$ is likely affected by the evolution of turbulence current sheets.